buzzkc/docker-dust-collection/README.md

 - MQTTX Web — Web-based MQTT client
 - Dashboard (NGINX) — Simple homepage with links to all services

+Specifically the environment is for controlling a dust collection system I run from ESP devices setup from ESPHome.

 ## Folder Structure

 ```